DanteA-tech/GLADV2/_posts/plans/2023-11-15-cptwarmup.md

 Binary - convert RGB color codes to binary
 Color Code - convert messages into binary which will be converted into color.
 Logic Gates- interactive place where buttons are pressed to show what gates do based on true/false values if a light turns off and on
-Math In Binary-  Binary/Decimal calculator that shows the steps between conversion including left/right shifts if specified
+Math In Binary-  Binary/Decimal calculator that shows the steps between conversion including left/right shiftss if specified

 1. Convert RGB Color Codes to Binary:
 HTML Structure: Similar to the previous plan.